khad0062/lab2-flaskapp/README.md

 - **Log Collection Consistency:** Ensuring that log messages from Flask (using Python logging) were actually captured in the correct Azure tables.
 Sometimes, logs appear in `AppServiceAppLogs` instead of `AppServiceConsoleLogs`.
 - **KQL Query Tuning:** Adjusting the KQL query to match the exact message format and table in which the logs were stored.
 - **Alert Thresholds:** Deciding on realistic thresholds (number of failed attempts and time window) to avoid false positives.
-- **Azure Diagnostic Settings UI:** Navigating and understanding all options for routing logs to Log Analytics.

 ---